ALL-HANDS-IN-$400K pledges surpassed the $400K goal on June 2, 2022. A huge thank you to everyone who fundraised or donated to this effort.

 - Expanding months of usage.
 The current dining hall has no air conditioning and only inefficient wood fireplace heating.
 A new dining hall allows for use year-round.

 The camp Board has taken a very frugal approach, pursuing the best value option for the new building, while assuring a modern, quality construction and kitchen infrastructure.
-The necessary funding amounts to $1,200,000, the largest investment ever in the history of the camp.
+June 2022 construction quote has led the Board to also initiate an engineering study regarding possible renovation and upgrades to the existing dining hall.

-This New Dining Hall project will undoubtedly better our ability to minister to young people.
-This project will give NWOCYC not only a modern dining facility but will allow us to use the camp year-round in our pursuit of impacting the Church in Northwest Ohio.
-We are thankful that God continues to shower his abundant grace upon us as we labor for young people in Northwest Ohio and beyond.
+A New Dining Hall will undoubtedly better our ability to minister to young people.
+This would give NWOCYC not only a modern dining facility but will allow us to use the camp year-round in our pursuit of impacting the Church in Northwest Ohio and beyond.
+We are thankful that God continues to shower his abundant grace upon us as we labor for these young people.

 Ways To Support